A practical five-layer framework to build questions that change how minds work: Clarifying → Causal → Ethical → Transformational → Meta.

 By Mohammad Amir Khusru Akhtar · PhiloMind™

-Start with a flat question (“Should school start later?”), spiral it across five layers—definitions, causes, ethics, redesign, and blind spots—to expose systems, values, and frames.
+Start with a flat question (“Should school start later?”), spiral it across five layers—definitions, causes, ethics, redesign, and blind spots.

 Outcome: not memory training—perception training.